-2 Inventories / lists / registers for cultural and natural heritage Action Short description Authority(ies) responsible Timeframe May this action require International Assistance from the World Heritage Fund?
+2 Inve ntories / lists / re gisters for cultural a nd natural heritage Action Short description Authority(ies) responsible Timeframe May this action require International Assistance from the World Heritage Fund?
 2.3 Inventories capture some of the diversity of cultural and natural heritage.
-5 Ger neral Policy Devel opment 5.7 There is adequate coordination and integration.
+5 Gen eral Policy Devel opment 5.7 There is limited coordination or integration of different legal instruments for the development of heritage conservation, protection and presentation policies.
+9 Training 9.3 Ad hoc basis for national strategy for capacity development in the field of heritage conservation.